DevaanshPathak/rpi-pico-blind-stick/README.md

 # 🔊 Ultrasonic Blind Stick using Raspberry Pi Pico

-This project is a simple and effective assistive device for visually impaired individuals, built around the Raspberry Pi Pico (or compatible RP2040-based board like the RP2040-Zero).
-It uses an ultrasonic distance sensor to detect nearby obstacles and triggers a buzzer and an LED alert when objects are detected within a safe range.

----

-## 📦 Features

-- Distance measurement using HC-SR04
-- Visual (LED) and audio (buzzer) feedback when objects are nearby
-- Compact PCB design suitable for mounting on a walking stick
-- Powered by Raspberry Pi Pico with Micro-USB or USB-C
+This project is for visually impaired people, if an object comes under 25cm of the HC-SR04 Sensor, a buzzer rings.
 ---

 ## 🧠 How It Works